frandorr/3DWDSRNet/README.md

 # PROBA-V-3DWDSR

 Easy, fast and low on resources method that achieved on 02-02-2020 first place with a score of 0.94625 in [Post Mortem Proba-V Super Resolution competition](https://kelvins.esa.int/proba-v-super-resolution-post-mortem/leaderboard/).

+## Update 15-03-2020
+- I'm happy to announce https://github.com/mmbajo/PROBA-V scored higher (0.9416) in the leaderboard by using and improving this method.
+Congratulations!

 # Requirements
 ```python